is an indie twin-stick Shoot 'em Up

 that harms everything around your ship's surroundings.

-In Normal Play, you choose a song and play through it, and you're done.
+In Standard Mode, you choose a song and play through it, and you're done.
 Pick a new song, shoot some more bad guys, rinse and repeat.
 If you prefer, you can engage in Survival Mode

 and see how many songs you can get through before you lose all your lives.
 With the addition of Beat Hazard Ultra